ajinata84/blog/README.md

 A blog created for my curhatan

-Created with React, Framer Motion, Chakra UI, Katex, Remark/Rehype.
+Created with React, Framer Motion, Chakra UI, Styled Components.

 API is created with NodeJS, Express, FaunaDB, and Heroku

-# WIP
+# To-Dos

-- uhh
+- SEO
-- maybe tags?
+- Tags
-- idk you ask me
+- fixing the content styling